 6 Steps to Conduct Website Usability Testing

-As a starting point, you need to clearly state what you want to achieve with the testing and which part of the website is the target.
+As a starting point, you need to clearly state what you want to achieve with the usability testing and what information you want to gather.

 Once you set the scenario, you need to determine your success rate.

-Let’s say you might want to include the ease of finding the right booking page as an indicator.
-You might determine whether all of the four fields should be correct all the time or you can tolerate mistakes in one of the fields.
+Let’s say you want to include the ease of finding the right booking page as an indicator.
+You should determine whether the information in every field ought to be correct no matter what, or should you allow one or two mistakes in one of the fields.

-Also, you might want to include time limits for the booking process as a success indicator if you measure the interface’s efficiency.
+Also, you may include time limits for the booking process as a success indicator if you measure the interface’s efficiency.

-Generally, five participants are ideal for each testing session — it is easily managed and doesn’t cost much if you use third-party services.
-However, the development stages and the method of testing determine how many participants are needed.
+Generally, five to seven participants are ideal for each usability testing session.
+It is more manageable and doesn’t cost much if you use third-party services.
+However, the development stages and the method of testing will determine how many participants are actually required.

-That being said, when conducting the test, you have to make it consistent in terms of the task and the order – even for unmoderated remote users.
-Passing clear and concise instructions to the participants is helpful.
+When conducting a website usability test, you have to make it consistent in terms of the task and the order – even for unmoderated remote users.
+In other words, passing clear and concise instructions to the participants is essential.

-You can inform how long the test is going to take, how they should comment about their findings, and what’s the goal for the test.
+You can inform them how long the test will take, how they should comment about their findings and the test’s goal.

-Depending on the type of testing, you can summarise the findings and organize the reports.
+Depending on the type of testing and your goals, you need to summarise the findings and organize the reports.
 You may analyze the results using thematic analysis for qualitative data such as verbal or written feedback and interview answers.

-Another method is using spreadsheets to categorize things such as pros and cons, major and minor issues, normal and critical problems, etc. This will make it easier to plan any improvements to the website.
+For a simple analysis, spreadsheets are useful to categorize findings such as pros and cons, major and minor usability issues, or typical and critical problems.
+This makes it easier to plan any improvements to the website.